Rail freight transport: Overview

 Traditionally, large shippers built factories and warehouses near rail lines and had a section of track on their property called a siding where goods were loaded onto or unloaded from rail cars.
-Other shippers had their goods hauled (drayed) by wagon or truck to or from a goods station (freight station in US).
+Other shippers had their goods hauled (drayed) by wagon or truck to or from a goods station (freight station in the US).
 Smaller locomotives transferred the rail cars from the sidings and goods stations to a classification yard, where each car was coupled to one of several long-distance trains being assembled there, depending on that car's destination.
-When long enough, or based on a schedule, each long-distance train was then dispatched to another classification yard.
+When long enough, or according to schedule, each long-distance train was dispatched to another classification yard.
 At the next classification yard, cars are resorted.
 Those that are destined for stations served by that yard are assigned to local trains for delivery.
-Others are reassembled into trains heading to classification yards closer to their final destination.
+Others are reassembled into trains bound for classification yards closer to their final destinations.
 A single car might be reclassified or switched in several yards before reaching its final destination, a process that made rail freight slow and increased costs.
-Because, of this, freight rail operators have continually tried to reduce these costs by reducing or eliminating switching in classification yards through techniques such as unit trains and containerization, and in some countries these have completely replaced mixed freight trains.
+Because of this, freight rail operators have continually tried to reduce these costs by reducing or eliminating switching in classification yards through techniques such as unit trains and containerization, and in some countries these have completely replaced mixed freight trains.
 In many countries, railroads have been built to haul one commodity, such as coal or ore, from an inland point to a port.

 Rail freight uses many types of goods wagon (UIC) or freight car (US).
 These include box cars (US) or covered wagons (UIC) for general merchandise, flat cars (US) or flat wagons (UIC) for heavy or bulky loads, well wagons or "low loader" wagons for transporting road vehicles; there are refrigerator vans for transporting food, simple types of open-topped wagons for transporting bulk material, such as minerals and coal, and tankers for transporting liquids and gases.
 Most coal and aggregates are moved in hopper wagons or gondolas (US) or open wagons (UIC) that can be filled and discharged rapidly, to enable efficient handling of the materials.